-The CBP is one of the only places in Canada where midwives work collaboratively to provide more comprehensive services.
+CBP is one of the first programs in Canada where midwives work collaboratively to provide more comprehensive services.
 Our knowledgeable, compassionate team maintains the highest standards of care, and we strive to make your transition between on-call midwives as seamless as possible.
 We rotate our call to ensure that a midwife is available whenever you go into labour, and can attend to your needs at any time.

-During your time as a patient with us, you’ll have the option of choosing Connecting Pregnancy Group Care or Individual Care – whichever best meets your needs.
+During your time with us, you’ll have the option of choosing Connecting Pregnancy Group Care (CP Groups) or Individual Care – whichever best meets your needs.

 Connecting Pregnancy Group Care

-Every patient’s first few appointments will consist of testing and ultrasounds, and will be conducted one-on-one with a midwife or nurse practitioner.
-At around 18 weeks, you’ll have the option of joining a group of 8-12 other women due the same month as you are.
+Your first few appointments will consist of testing and ultrasounds, and will be conducted one-on-one with a midwife or nurse practitioner.
+At around 18 weeks, you’ll have the option of joining a group of 8-12 other clients due the same month as you are.
 These Connecting Pregnancy (CP) groups are facilitated by a midwife and a registered nurse or a doula.

 What to Expect:

 - 10 two-hour sessions throughout your pregnancy